Quotient topology on the set of commensurability classes of hyperbolic 3-manifolds: A metric on the space

 \section{A metric on the space $\mathcal{H}$}

 We define an ad hoc metric on $\mathcal{H}$.
 We construct a metric graph whose vertex set is $\mathcal{H}$.
-We first connect each pair of the vertices with an edge of length one.
 Let $M,N \in \mathcal{H}$ and let $N$ be a Dehn filling of $M$.
 Then we connect $M$ and $N$ with an edge of length $\vol (M) - \vol (N)$.
 After connecting edges for every such manifolds, we obtain a metric graph.
+For $M_{0}, M_{1} \in \mathcal{H}$, there is $N \in \mathcal{H}$ such that $M_{0}$ and $M_{1}$ are Dehn fillings of $N$ by the Lickorish-Wallace theorem.
+Hence any two vertices of this graph are connected by two edges.
+In particular, this graph is connected.
 Let $d$ denote the path metric of this graph.
 Clearly $d$ is a pseudometric.